tim-arnold/tims-career-plan/Track_3_Worker_Cooperative_Framework.md

 - Phase 1 costs only time + maybe $500
 - Can decide not to proceed after 3 months
 - Even if it fails, you'll have learned a lot and built relationships
-- Compatible with job search and side contracting
+- Compatible with maintaining other income sources

 **The potential upside is HIGH**:
 - Democratic ownership and control